DikshakAdhikari/Notes-Backend/README.md

 });
 ```

--Next to the main.ts file, create a new lambda.ts file.
+- Next to the main.ts file, create a new lambda.ts file.
 This file will be the entry point of our Lambda function.

 ```bash
 // lambda.ts